-We are a nonprofit organization.
-Fees are based on the cost of maintaining the functions of the ABA.
+The ABA is a nonprofit organization.
+Fees are based on the cost of maintaining the functions and financial soundness of the ABA.

 Registration fees vary by date received.
-Current fees are posted on our website at www.theaba.org.
-The board reserves the right to change fees when necessary.
+Current fees are posted on the ABA website at www.theaba.org.
+The ABA reserves the right to change fees when necessary.
 All fees paid to the ABA are non-refundable except when:

-- an individual withdraws from residency or fellowship training and has a fee on account. - an individual is deceased and has a fee on account.
+• an individual withdraws from residency or fellowship training and has a fee on account.

+an individual is deceased and has a fee on account.